Couples therapy: Relationship counselor or couple's therapist

-In both methods, the practitioner evaluates the couple's personal and relationship story as it is narrated, interrupts wisely, facilitates both de-escalations of unhelpful conflict and the development of realistic, practical solutions.
-The practitioner may meet each person individually at first, but only if this is beneficial to both, there is consensual, and is unlikely to cause harm; individualistic approaches to couple problems can cause harm.
+In both methods, the practitioner evaluates the couple's personal and relationship story as it is narrated, interrupts wisely, and facilitates both de-escalations of unhelpful conflict and the development of realistic, practical solutions.
+The practitioner may meet each person individually at first, but only if this is beneficial to both, it is consensual, and it is unlikely to cause harm—individualistic approaches to couple problems can cause harm.
 The counselor or therapist encourages the participants to give their best efforts to reorient their relationship with each other.
 One of the challenges here is for each person to change their own responses to their partner's behavior.
-Other challenges to the process are disclosing controversial or shameful events, and revealing closely guarded secrets.
+Other challenges to the process are disclosing controversial or shameful events and revealing closely guarded secrets.
 Not all couples put all of their cards on the table at first.
 This can take time, and requires patience and commitment to repairing the relationship.

+Many couples delay professional help despite experiencing significant relationship distress.
+A descriptive study of veteran couples found that communication difficulties, lack of trust and external life stressors are the most common reasons couples eventually seek therapy.
+Many participants waited several years before seeking treatment and even attempted self-directed strategies to improve their relationship before consulting a therapist.
+This suggests that barriers to treatment and delayed help-seeking are common among couples and can contribute to worsening relationship distress over time.